JAG-UK/curio/documentation/en/setup.md

 Once the migration is complete, you can shut down all of your workers and miner processes.
 You can start `curio` process to replace them with correct [configuration layer](configuration/#configuration-layers).

 If you entered non-default in step 3 then please export the relevant details in your `~/.bashrc` file as Curio command needs access to the Database.
-This step is different from the \

 | Env Variable        | UseCase                   |